giraone/cam-recorder-timelapse/server/README.md

 - Receive and store images in local file system via HTTP POST received from (ESP32) camera
 - Create thumbnails for uploaded images
 - Provide camera configuration (brightness, exposure, resolution, ...) to be loaded by camera
 - Store video and create thumbnails using *ffmpeg*
+- Extract video information using *ffprobe*
 - Create timelapse videos using *ffmpeg*
 - UI to change camera settings - see server-ui
 - UI to view uploaded images - see server-ui